Best Blender – Top 5 Smoothest Reviewed and Rated for Feb. 2017

 1. Breville BBL605XL Hemisphere Control Blender

-Breville is known for producing high-quality kitchen appliances, and this blender is another in that distinguished line.
+Breville is known for producing high-quality kitchen appliances, and this #1 best blender is another in that distinguished line.
 It’s durable and high-powered, simple to use, stylish, and can even outperform some higher-priced competitors.
 In short, it’s a terrific machine.

 The Hemisphere Control gives you plenty of options without being confusing.
 There are five speeds (mix, blend, puree, liquefy and “snow”) plus pulse and pre-programmed ice crush and smoothie features.
 They are all controlled with push buttons and located on a slick illuminated control panel, along with the on/off switch and a digital timer which counts down on programmed functions and counts up when you’re using a speed button.
 The nicest thing about the pre-programming is that it alternates blending and pulsing functions so that ice, fruit or other ingredients are moved around without the need to open the top to push them toward the blades.

 That actually gets to the heart of what makes the Breville a great blender: the “hemisphere blade system” is central to its internal design.
 There are two sets of blades: a wide set which move along the base of the contoured jug to push ingredients toward the top, and the traditional blades in the center which pull ingredients down.
 The end result is that everything moves smoothly around the jug and is evenly blended, without chunks getting stuck in corners or under blades.
 It’s the way a blender should operate but seldom does.
 It’s also powerful, able to crush ice and shred cheese easily and efficiently.